 “Wildlife photographers tend to throw on the biggest lens they can, fill the frame, and they’re done.
 That’s not always the most compelling image.”

-- Keeping in mind how much pre-thinking a shot can help you, shoot an image from more than just one angle and focal length.
+- Shoot an image from more than just one angle and focal length.
 You don’t need to go crazy shooting from every possible angle, just don’t be afraid to give yourself a little variety.

 - Last but not least, don’t use a flash.
 It will scare off animals and will give your wildlife photography an artificial feel, which isn’t very wild.

-Once you’ve got yourself some good photographs, Biggs suggests they be fine-tuned in Adobe Lightroom, with the help of Nik Software’s, Viveza.
+Once you’ve got yourself some good photographs, Biggs suggests you fine-tune them in Adobe Lightroom, with the help of Nik Software’s, Viveza.
 Get those images imported into Lightroom and try out the following workflow:

 - First things first, crop your images as needed to get rid of any unwanted portions.